bravetechnologycoop/brave-app-reporting/README.md

 1. Wait until you receive an email saying that a particular day is finished exporting

-1. Within 7 days of the completed export, run `sudo ./process_twilio_bulk_export.sh ./.env YYYY-MM-DD` where `YYYY-MM-DD` are is the date that you want to import
+1. Within 7 days of the completed export, run `sudo ./process_twilio_bulk_export.sh ./.env YYYY-MM-DD clientName twilioSid twilioToken` where
+   - `YYYY-MM-DD` are is the date that you want to import
+   - `clientName` is one of the valid whitelabel client names (e.g. `Brave`)
+   - `twilioSid` is the SID of the Twilio SubAccount used by the whitelabel client
+   - `twilioToken` is the Token of the Twilio SubAcccount used by the whitelabel client

 # Interacting with the Managed Database